mattjgalloway/alexa_tivo_control/README.md

 # TiVo Control
-An skill to voice control your TiVo DVRs through your Alexa-enabled devices like the Amazon Echo or Dot.
+A skill to voice control your TiVo DVRs through your Alexa-enabled devices like the Amazon Echo or Dot.

 - - -
 ## Requirements